 During his career and Luna was able to develop links with the upper echelon of the political elite in the countries where he operated.
 Following his death, his son published a photo of the criminal with the former president of Honduras Porfirio Lobo, while Lobo was in office.

 Luna has been killed and many of the original leaders of Los Perrones such as Daniel Quezada, Reynerio Flores, Juan Colorado have been captured.
-However, The Perrones have regrouped and have managed to remain one of the greatest forces in the criminal arena in El Salvador and throughout Central America.
+In April 2019, Chepe Luna's brother, Santos Ernesto Luna, was sentenced to six years in prison for smuggling contraband.
+However, Los Perrones have regrouped and have managed to remain one of the greatest criminal forces in El Salvador.